open-telemetry/opentelemetry-php/docs/laravel-integration.md

 For this step, we will utilize our OpenTelemetry PHP Library to export traces to both Zipkin and Jaeger.

 The default entry point for Laravel applications is the `index.php` file located in the `public` folder.
-If we navigate to `public\index.php` we can see that the index file autoloads classes from packages within our vendor folder, making them easily useable within our application.
+If we navigate to `public\index.php` we can see that the index file autoloads classes from packages within our vendor folder, making them easily usable within our application.

 ```php
 require __DIR__.'/../vendor/autoload.php';